hemashushu/clobaframe/README.md

  * blob store - store and fetch the big binary object to/from cloud service.
  * caching - simplied the caching access interface.
  * io - a core model, to abstract the data stream.
- * media - load and get the meta data of image, audio, viedio.
+ * media - load and get the meta data of image, audio, video.
  * query - a SQL like query tool for object collection.
  * web resource - handle the image/css/js web resources automatically.